neo-ngd/seraph-id-chrome-extension/chrome-extention/README.md

 ## Hot Reload

-Hot reloading is configured, you dont need to re-load the chrome extention.
+Hot reloading is configured, you dont need to re-load the chrome extension.
 For some files doesnt work tho, ex. manifest.json

 ## Redux dev tools